 The very long-exserted anthers present a clue as to the identity of the species, as does the inflated corolla tube base.
 The closest resemblance to another species is found in E. coccinea that has large bracts lying over the sepals.

-The plant is found widespread in mountain fynbos of the southwestern Cape as well as on slopes in Namaqualand.
+The plant is found widespread in coastal and montane fynbos of the southwestern Cape as well as on slopes in southern Namaqualand.
 It is regarded as the most widespread Erica species of the western parts of the Cape Floristic Region, these days subdivided into five subspecies, not all equally safely established in habitat.

-This dark pink specimen was photographed on Hoy's Koppie in Hermanus during May (Baker and Oliver, 1967).
+This specimen flowering dark pink was photographed on Hoy's Koppie in Hermanus during May (Baker and Oliver, 1967; http://redlist.sanbi.org).